 - Lower trading fees than other big banks

-- More expansive than the best brokers
+- More expensive than the best non-bank brokers

 That said, in many areas they have fallen behind their more well-known peers at BMO, TD, RBC, and Scotiabank over the years.
-Their Investors Edge trading platform is definitely not one of those areas, and indeed, when it comes to trading commissions, it rises to the top of the big bank pack.
+In terms of trading commissions, they simply cannot compete with other options that offer low-fee or even free commissions.

-CIBC Investors Edge Trading Fees and Commissions
+CIBC Investor’s Edge Trading Fees and Commissions

 Account and Transaction Fees

-Like the other major banks CIBC Investors Edge has no account minimum in place; however, they will not hesitate to charge a fairly substantial fee if you do not meet their account minimum threshold.
+Like the other major banks CIBC Investor’s Edge has no account minimum in place; however, they will not hesitate to charge a fairly substantial fee if you do not meet their account minimum threshold.

 If your RRSP account has a balance under $25,000, you’ll pay $100 annually.
 However, you won’t pay any fees if the market balance of your account is greater than $25,000.

 If your basic non-registered account is below $10,000, then you’ll owe an annual $100 fee as well.
 Again, this fee is waived if your balance is greater than $10,000 or if you also have a retirement account with CIBC.